difiore/Intro_to_R_Reader/_book/01_Introduction_to_R.md

 If that sounds frustrating, well... it sometimes is!
 But getting good at coding is mostly learning to be okay with being frustrated - and learning what to do when your code is being frustrated.

-For this class, remember that you can always email me - <mike.mahoney.218@gmail.com> - or swing by office hours for help with your code.
-We'll go over strategies to fix your code outside of this class later on in the semester.

 ## Conventions of the course (and this reader)
 We'll go over standard code styles a bit later in the course - there is a Right Way**^tm^** to code, but we won't worry about that for a few more weeks.
 But so you can understand a few basics, here's a few styles we'll use in the text: